RDoerfel/lnn-ucph.github.io/content/_index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Research Scientists
-          - Postdoctoral Fellow and PhD students
+          - Postdoctoral Fellows and PhD students
           - Colaborators
           - Alumni
       sort_by: Params.position